hamdans-eth/colors/README.md

  - _GPU not needed_

 ## Training a model
-Run `python main.py --save` will run a model with parameters and save the models
+Run `python main.py --save` will run a model with default training parameters and save it.

 ## Testing : visualization